webmin/webmin.com/content/docs/intro.md

 If you are an experienced system administrator, Webmin may not seem to be a good tool for you because using it generally is slower than directly editing configuration files and running commands.
 However, even experts can benefit from Webmin's automatic syntax checking and actions it performs automatically.
 You also can give different people different levels of access to Webmin so an experienced administrator safely can delegate responsibility to less-skilled subordinates.
 For example, you might want someone to be able to manage the BIND DNS server but nothing else, while giving yourself full access to the system and all of Webmin's functions.

-### How and why was it developed?
+#### How and why was it developed?
-Webmin was written by Jamie Cameron, author of _Managing Linux Systems with Webmin: System Administration and Module Development_.
+Webmin was written by Jamie Cameron, author of "Managing Linux Systems with Webmin: System Administration and Module Development".
 He released the first version of Webmin (version 0.1) in October 1997.
 Since then, its user interface, features and appearance have changed dramatically, and almost all of the code has been re-written.
 However, the basic concept of a web-based administration tool has been the same since that very first release.

 Jamie started writing Webmin when he was the administrator for a system running a [DNS Server](/docs/modules/bind-dns-server) and had to spend a lot of time updating the server's configuration files to add new host records requested by users.
 Giving them the _root_ password was not an option because they did not have the experience to properly edit the zone files and re-start the server.
 The solution was a simple web interface that would display existing DNS records and allow them to be edited, created and deleted.
 Users were given access to this interface to make the changes they needed safely.